Carina-P/Skiers-Destinations/README.md

 <!--
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z) -->
+- The information about altitudes, nr of pists and slopes was received from [Skiresort.info](https://www.skiresort.info/)

 ### Media
 The photos used in this site were obtained from:
 - [Can Stock](https://www.canstockphoto.se)